gkwa/fragiledonkey/README.md

 Purpose:

-One-off to delete test images matching pattern.
+One-off to delete AWS test AMIs matching pattern and their snapshots.

 ## Usage example